What is Condensation Polymerization?

 n H2N-X-CO2H → [HN-X-C(O)]n + (n-1) H2O

 However, when made from diamines and dicarboxylic acids.
 A great example is the production of Nylon 66. the polymerization produces two water molecules per repeat unit.
 The expression is as follows:

 n H2N-X-NH2 + n HO2C-Y-CO2H → [HN-X-NHC(O)-Y-C(O)]n + (2n-1) H2O

 The second important class of condensation polymers is polyesters.
 They emerge from the reaction of carboxylic acid and alcohol.
 A prime example is polyethyleneterephthalate:

 n HO-X-OH + n HO2C-Y-CO2H → [O-X-O2C-Y-C(O)]n + (2n-1) H2O

-The main difference between the additional and condensation polymerization is that in addition to polymerization, the polymers are created by adding monomers with no by-products; on the other hand, in condensation, polymerization reacts with each other to create larger structural units while releasing byproducts like water and methanol.
+The main difference between additional and condensation polymerization is that in addition to polymerization, the polymers are created by adding monomers with no by-products; conversely, in condensation, polymerization reacts with each other to form larger structural units while releasing byproducts like water and methanol.

 Monomers always have similar or different functional groups

 |Releases no by-products||

 By-products such as ammonia, water, and methanol are released.